fetchai/agents-aea/packages/fetchai/skills/carpark_detection/README.md

-# Weather Station
+# Car Park Detection

 ## Description

-This skill sells dummy weather data.
+This skill sells information on the number of car parking spaces available in a given vicinity.

-This skill is part of the Fetch.ai weather demo.
-It reads data from a database, that is populated with  dummy data from a weather station.
-It can be requested (for example by an agent with the weather_client skill) to provide weather data for specific dates, which it delivers after it receives payment.
+This skill is part of the Fetch.ai car park demo.
+It registers the "car park availability selling service" on the soef.
+It can be requested (for example by an agent with the carpark_client skill) to provide its data.
+It then negotiates the price and delivers the data after it receives payment.

 ## Behaviours

-* service_registration: registers service on soef search service
+* service_registration: registers car park info selling service on the soef

 ## Handlers